 On the other hand, diamond cuts with fewer facets on the table are more likely to show inclusions.
 Examples include emerald and asscher cut diamonds.

-Pinpoint Clouds: More significant clusters of tiny pinpoints are referred to as pinpoint clouds due to the white haze they create.
+Pinpoint Clouds - are defined as a dense grouping of tiny pinpoints, consisting of microscopically small dust like voids or impurities.
+The clusters create a cloudy zone which even at 10x magnification may not resolve as individual pinpoints, thus affecting the clarity.
 They appear as a translucent cloud inside the diamond, and cannot be seen by the naked eye.
-Clouds are defined as a dense grouping of tiny pinpoints, consisting of microscopically small dust like voids or impurities.
-The clusters create a cloudy zone which even at 10x magnification may not resolve as individual pinpoints, thus affecting the clarity.

 Diamond Pinpoint Clouds.